biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 Other work has been done on this problem; see, for example, [selbal](https://github.com/UVic-omics/selbal) (described in [Rivera-Pinto et al. 2018](https://msystems.asm.org/content/3/4/e00053-18.abstract)).
 In theory, you could use the output of selbal as a starting point for playing around with feature selection in a Qurro visualization, but I haven't tried this as of writing.

-[Songbird's paper (Morton and Marotz et al. 2019)](https://www.nature.com/articles/s41467-019-10656-5) also offers a good review of log ratio analyses (...of course, some of the authors of this paper are also authors of Qurro, so that might not be the most unbiased advice :).
+[Songbird's paper (Morton and Marotz et al. 2019)](https://www.nature.com/articles/s41467-019-10656-5) also offers a good review of log-ratio analyses (...of course, some of the authors of this paper are also authors of Qurro, so that might not be the most unbiased advice :).

 ## Acknowledgements